-In Hindu belief, the body of a person who pass away except for suicide and a baby is recommend to be burn or diaben.
+In Hindu belief, the body of a person who passes away except for suicide or a baby is recommended to be burned or Diaben.

 How is The Process?

-Ngaben ceremony is perform from generation to generation until now.
+The Ngaben ceremony has been performed from generation to generation until now.

-Balinese Hindus from the destitutes groups often carry out Ngaben ceremonies simultaneously or collectively because the aim is to save costs.
+Balinese Hindus from the destitute groups often carry out Ngaben ceremonies simultaneously or collectively because the aim is to save costs.

-usually the bodies of the dead are buried first, then dingaben when they have been gathering altogether.
+usually, the bodies of the dead are buried first, then Dingaben when they have been gathering together.

 However, those who are present will hasten the procession of this ceremony as soon as possible.

-Not infrequently keep his body at home for a while waiting for a good day according to their beliefs.
+Not infrequently keep their body at home for a while waiting for a good day according to their beliefs.

 Goal of Ceremonial